apache/tvm/docs/langref/relay/expressions.rst

 an optional type annotation, a value, and body expression which may reference the bound identifier.

-We will first introduce a single binding with no type
+We will first introduce a single binding without type annotations:
-anntoations:

 .. code-block:: python
     let %x = %a + %b;